bohning/usdb_syncer/README.md

 - [unittest](https://docs.python.org/3/library/unittest.html): A built-in objective unittest framework with extensive support for mocking.

-If you don’t want to run the whole test pipeline, you can also use single commands from the pipeline, e.g., `pytest`.
+If you don’t want to run the whole test pipeline, you can also use single commands from the pipeline, e.g., `poetry run pytest`.
 The tools will automatically pick up the correct configuration from the `pyproject.toml` file.

 ## Versioning